In the Country of Women: A Memoir by Susan Straight (Pre-Order)

 A Pakistani word, biraderi, is one Straight uses to define a complex system of kinship and clan—those who become your family.
 An entire community helped raise her daughters.
 Of her three girls, now grown and working in museums and the entertainment industry, Straight writes, “The daughters of our ancestors carry in their blood at least three continents.
 We are not about borders.
 We are about love and survival.”

 ABOUT THE AUTHOR:

 SUSAN STRAIGHT has published eight novels, including Highwire Moon, Between Heaven and Here, and A Million Nightingales.
 She has been a Finalist for the National Book Award, the Los Angeles Times Book Prize, and the National Magazine Award.
 She is the recipient of the Kirsch Award for Lifetime Achievement from the Los Angeles Times Book Prize, the Edgar Award for Best Mystery Story, the O. Henry Prize, The Lannan Prize for Fiction, and a Guggenheim Fellowship.
 Her stories and essays have been published in The New Yorker, The New York Times, the Los Angeles Times, The Guardian, Granta, McSweeney’s, Black Clock, Harper’s, and other journals.
 Her work has been translated into Spanish, German, French, Arabic, Turkish, Japanese, Romanian, Swedish, and Russian.
-She was born in Riverside, California, where she lives with her family.
+She is Distinguished Professor of Creative Writing at the University of California, Riverside.
+She was born in Riverside, where she lives with her family.